 “Stawell will be the biggest OTR store in regional Victoria.
 It has a much bigger footprint than the others,” she said.

 Ms Skene said because the outlet and its franchises remained entirely owned by OTR, they could ensure a high level of service and quality control.

-“Our model has a lot more accountability with the team and we recruit local people in our teams for this exact reason,” she said.
+“Our model has high levels of accountability within the team and we recruit local people for this exact reason,” she said.

-“All the work done during construction and the work on the ground once the store is open is all with local people.
-We don’t bring people in from interstate to run stores in the local region.”
+“All the work done during construction and the work on the ground once the store is open is with local people.
+We seek to fill the team with great people from the local region.”

 Once open, the store will employ at least 55 staff across three shifts, 24 hours a day, seven days a week.